PetaVision/OpenPV/docs/tutorial/basic/V1_LCA_tutorial.md

 ## 2.2.
 Inspect the params file

-First just look over the params and see if you can understand the general structure of a params file.
-It is organized into three categories: the 1.column, 2.layers, and 3.connections, to simulate a cortical column in the brain.
+First, just look over the params and see if you can understand the general structure of a params file.
+It is organized into three categories: the 1) column, 2) layers, and 3) connections, to simulate a cortical column, with neurons and axons/dendrites in the brain.
 The params file you will be using is commented to help guide you along to highlight this structure of the params file.

 ### 2.2.1.
 HyPerCol